emqx/flowsdk/docs/ASYNC_CLIENT.md

 # Async MQTT Client

+This is a async client for the enviroment that [Tokio Runtime](https://tokio.rs) is not available.

 A thread-safe, event-driven MQTT client that runs in a background thread and communicates via callbacks.

 ## Features